National

 info_icon

-The meeting between West Bengal Chief Minister Mamata Banerjee and agitating junior doctors on Monday lasted nearly two hours, discussing various demands of the medics, including the prevailing "threat culture" in the state's hospitals, to resolve the impasse stemming from the rape and murder of a doctor at RG Kar Hospital in August.
+The junior doctors in Kolkata withdrew their ongoing hunger strike on the same evening their colleagues held a two-hour meeting between West Bengal Chief Minister Mamata Banerjee to discuss various demands of the medics, including the prevailing "threat culture" in the state's hospitals, to resolve the impasse stemming from the rape and murder of a doctor at RG Kar Hospital in August.

-During the talks, held on the 17th day of a fast-unto-death by some protesting doctors, which was streamed Live for the first time from the state secretariat-Nabanna, Banerjee urged the junior doctors to end their fast, stating that most of their demands had been addressed, while rejecting the one on removing the state health secretary.
+The meeting was streamed Live for the first time from the state secretariat-Nabanna, CM Banerjee urged the junior doctors to end their fast, stating that most of their demands had been addressed, while rejecting the one on removing the state health secretary.

 Although both sides agreed on the prevailing threat culture, they differed on the underlying premises, forces, and situations that promote it.